Gavin Sheets Preview, Player Props: White Sox vs. Royals

 Gavin Sheets At The Plate

-- Sheets is batting .210 with seven doubles, nine home runs and 23 walks.
+- Sheets has seven doubles, nine home runs and 23 walks while hitting .207.

-- Looking at the 94 games he has played this year, he's hit a long ball in nine of them (9.6%), and in 3.3% of his trips to the dish.
+- Looking at the 95 games he has played this year, he's went deep in nine of them (9.5%), and in 3.3% of his trips to the dish.

-- He has scored in 20 of 94 games so far this season.
+- He has scored in 20 of 95 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.